 - Keep progressing upward from your toes to your head until finished.

-[Take It Further: Read How to Relax Without Guilt (Even if You’re an Overachiever).]
+[Take It Further: Read How To Relax Your Mind (Even When Busy).]

 #17: Eat Real Food